Star Awards 2022: Ceremony information

-The ceremony's theme, "When the Stars Align, Dreams Come True" (星光荟聚 ，筑梦视界), paid tribute to the challenges caused by the COVID-19 pandemic in Singapore while delivering celebrations with an award show to honour Singapore's content and artistes.
+The ceremony's theme, "When the Stars Align, Dreams Come True" (星光荟聚, 筑梦视界), paid tribute to the challenges caused by the COVID-19 pandemic in Singapore while delivering celebrations with an award show to honour Singapore's content and artistes.

 Each program is eligible for a Star Awards only once throughout the show's lifetime, meaning that if any program was nominated for this ceremony, they will be ineligible for the 2023 awards.

 For the sixth consecutive year, Bioskin was the main presenter at the Star Awards Ceremony and sponsored the Bioskin Most Charismatic Artist Award.
 Online voting began on 25 March 2022 and ended on 10 April 2022.
 The winner for the award was announced during the Red Carpet Show.

+The My Pick!
+Awards were introduced in the ceremony and held during the Backstage Live segment.
+Award categories include Favourite CP, The Male Show Stealer, The Female Show Stealer, Most Hated Villain, Perfect Combo and Most Attention-Seeking New Gen Host.

-The nominees for the performance categories were announced on 16 February 2022 while the popularity categories were announced on 10 March 2022.
+The nominees for the performance categories were announced on 16 February 2022 while the popularity categories were announced on 10 March.

 The ceremony featured a robot attendant which delivered awards to the recipients during the ceremony.
 Several guest presenters who were not present at the show - Mickey Huang, Aaron Kwok, and Jacky Wu - appeared via holograms to present the awards.